loliksamuel/Prometheus-Grafana_exercise_01/README.md

 ## Browse Prometheus - leading open source software for monitoring / alerting (built at SoundCloud in 2012)(prometheus.io)
 1. Open your browser :  http://localhost:9090
 2. click Status → Targets
-3. validate that Prometheus can reach (State up) only 2 out of the 4 targets we told it to poll.
+3. validate that Prometheus can reach (State up) only 2 out of the 4 targets we told it to poll (in prometheus.yml)
 4. click Graph to see the build-in graph visualization
 5. see a long list of metrics in the drop-down.
 (These metrics are coming from the container named "node exporter" which produces OS-level metrics for Prometheus to poll)
 6. choose a metrics